 Native plants and wildflowers are especially adapted to the climate and conditions of a country, and suit the indigenous wildlife, without upsetting the balance of nature.

 Wildflowers and native plants are therefore some of the best plants for bees, and ideally, every ‘bee garden’ should have at least a few of the wildflower plants in a border, of if you have space, a patch of lawn can be converted into a meadow area.
-It's possible to find suppliers selling a range of mixes for a variety of soil and light conditions, as well as wildflower ranges for bees and butterflies - here is one excellent example.
+It's possible to find suppliers selling a range of mixes for a variety of soil and light conditions, as well as wildflower ranges for bees and butterflies.

 It's best to ensure you select wildflowers native to the country in which you live.